Judge fines Trump $2 million for misusing charity foundation

 NEW YORK — A judge Thursday ordered President Donald Trump to pay $2 million to an array of charities as a fine for misusing his own charitable foundation to further his political and business interests.

-New York state Judge Saliann Scarpulla imposed the penalty in connection with a lawsuit brought against Trump by the New York attorney general's office over the handling of the Trump Foundation's assets.
+New York state Judge Saliann Scarpulla imposed the penalty after the president admitted to a series of abuses outlined in a lawsuit brought against him last year by the New York attorney general's office.

-Among other things, the judge ruled that Trump improperly allowed his presidential campaign staff to work with the foundation in holding a fundraiser for veterans' charities in the run-up to the 2016 Iowa caucuses.
+Among other things, Trump acknowledged in a legal filing that he allowed his presidential campaign staff to coordinate with the Trump Foundation in holding a fundraiser for veterans during the run-up to the 2016 Iowa caucuses.
 The event was designed "to further Mr. Trump's political campaign," Scarpulla said.

+In a defiant statement issued Thursday evening, though, Trump suggested he was neither sorry nor in the wrong.

+"I am the only person I know, perhaps the only person in history, who can give major money to charity (19M), charge no expense, and be attacked by the political hacks in New York State," he wrote.

-Last month, Trump's lawyers and the attorney general's office reached agreements to dissolve the foundation and distribute about $1.7 million in remaining funds to other nonprofits.
+Trump's foundation will be dissolved and its $1.7 million in remaining funds will be given to other nonprofits, under agreements reached by Trump's lawyers and the attorney general's office.

-As part of those agreements, made public Thursday, Trump admitted personally misusing foundation funds.
-He and the attorney general's office further agreed to leave it up to the judge to decide what penalty he should pay.
+As part of those agreements , made public Thursday, the two sides left it up to the judge to decide what penalty Trump should pay.

 The settlement was an about-face for Trump.
-He and his lawyers have blasted the lawsuit as politically motivated, and he tweeted, "I won't settle this case!" when it was filed in June 2018.
+He had tweeted, "I won't settle this case!" when it was filed in June 2018.

 Attorney General Letitia James welcomed the resolution of the case as a "major victory in our efforts to protect charitable assets and hold accountable those who would abuse charities for personal gain."